 Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

-This page compares them on the dimensions analysts actually care about: install footprint, supported platforms, output format, batch-ability, and where each tool wins.
+This page compares them on the dimensions that matter: install footprint, supported platforms, output format, batchability, and where each tool wins.

-For the artefact itself (what Amcache is, what it records, the field semantics), see the Amcache complete reference.
-For a deep dive on each individual tool, see the linked guides below.
+For the artefact itself, see the Amcache complete reference.
+For deep dives on each tool, see the linked guides below.

 Tool Install Platform Output Batch / scripting GUI Best for

-Eric Zimmerman's AmcacheParser .NET runtime Windows native, Linux/macOS via dotnet CSV per Inventory* category First-class ❌ (CLI only) KAPE / Velociraptor pipelines, batch hosts
+AmcacheParser .NET runtime Windows native, Linux/macOS via dotnet CSV per Inventory* category First-class No (CLI only) KAPE / Velociraptor pipelines, batch hosts

-Volatility 3 (windows.registry.amcache) Volatility 3 + Python 3 Cross-platform Text / JSON via volshell Scriptable Memory-forensics workflows, combined with other registry plugins
+Volatility 3 (windows.registry.amcache) Volatility 3 + Python Cross-platform Text / JSON via volshell Scriptable No Memory-forensics workflows

-RegRipper (amcache.pl) Perl + RegRipper Cross-platform Plaintext report Scriptable Shops already standardized on RegRipper
+RegRipper (amcache.pl) Perl + RegRipper Cross-platform Plaintext report Scriptable No Shops standardised on RegRipper

 Eric Zimmerman's AmcacheParser (CLI)#

 • KAPE and Velociraptor invoke it directly.
-If your collection pipeline runs either tool, AmcacheParser is already in the loop.
+If your pipeline runs either, AmcacheParser is already in the loop.

 • Field semantics are the documented reference.
-Every other parser's output is benchmarked against AmcacheParser's CSV columns.
+Every other parser's output benchmarks against AmcacheParser's CSV columns.

 Where it bites

 • Requires .NET runtime.
-Native on Windows; on Linux/macOS you need dotnet installed.
-Not a problem in a forensic VM, occasionally inconvenient on a triage workstation.
+Native on Windows, requires dotnet on Linux/macOS.
+Not an issue in a forensic VM, occasionally inconvenient on a triage workstation.

 • CLI only.
-No interactive filtering, no risk hints, no visualization.
+No interactive filtering, no risk hints, no visualisation.
 You ingest the CSVs into whatever you already use (Timeline Explorer, Excel, Splunk).

 Full coverage: AmcacheParser complete guide · CLI cheatsheet · Output columns explained · Download guide.